Kent Neal

 About

-His poems have appeared or are forthcoming in Hole In The Head Review, Painted Bride Quarterly, Gay & Lesbian Review, Broadkill Review, and elsewhere.
+Kent’s poems have appeared in the following literary journals Hole In The Head Review, Painted Bride Quarterly, Gay & Lesbian Review, Broadkill Review, and elsewhere.

 Featured in